Below are common questions about running a migration with the data migration service.

 If your MX records aren’t pointing to Google during the migration period, you can create automatic forwarding to a test domain alias.
 For details, go to Legacy server as primary server.

 Existing labels are imported from the source account along with email messages.
 However, the data migration service does not apply a new label to indicate that a message was migrated from another account.

 No. You can only migrate email messages to a user’s Gmail account.
 It’s not possible to migrate email data to Groups.

 Yes.
 Using the data migration service doesn't require turning off 2-Step Verification or allowing access to less secure apps.
 The recommended approach depends on how many users you intend to migrate:

 - If you’re migrating multiple users, create an App Password in the source accounts.
 Use the App Password instead of their regular password when adding the source account and follow the steps for migrating from Google Workspace.
 For details, go to Sign in with App Passwords and Migrate from Google Workspace.

 - If you’re migrating a single user, follow the steps for migrating data from Gmail.
-For details, go to Set up and migrate from Gmail.
+For details, go to Set up & migrate from Gmail.